Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Comparison between the maps cz and Rz

 Because~$B(F)$ is a finitely generated abelian group, we may represent the generators of the image by~$S$-units for some fixed~$S$ (at this point possibly depending on~$n$) and consider the map

 where the final sum is over all but finitely may primes~$\q$ of norm~$q \equiv -1 \mod \nn$ which split completely in~$F$.
 We have the diagram

-We have already shown, by Cebotarev (Proposition~\ref{prop:cheb}(b)), that~$c_\z(\xi)$ for~$\xi \in K_3(F)$ is determined up to scalar by the set of primes for which~$c_{\z,\q}(\xi) = 0$.
+We have already shown, by Chebotarev (Proposition~\ref{prop:cheb}\ref{partb.cheb}), that~$c_\z(\xi)$ for~$\xi \in K_3(F)$ is determined up to scalar by the set of primes for which~$c_{\z,\q}(\xi) = 0$.
 Hence the result is a formal consequence of knowing that the maps~$R_{\z,\q}$ are isomorphisms for all~$\q$ of norm~$q \equiv -1 \mod \nn$.
 This is exactly Theorem~\ref{theorem:modpq} below.

 By~\eqref{K3F}, the~$p$-torsion subgroup of~$K_3(\Q(\z + \z^{-1}))$ is isomorphic to~$\Z/\nn \Z$.
 On the other hand, since~$\Q(\z + \z^{-1})$ is totally real, we have an isomorphism:

 \begin{lemma} Let~$p > 2$ and $\nn=p^\ll$.
 Suppose that~$q \equiv -1 \mod \nn$ and~$q \not \equiv -1 \mod p\nn$.
 The prime~$q$ splits completely in~$\Q(\z + \z^{-1})$.
 Let~$\F_{q}$ denote the residue field at one of the primes above~$q$.
 Then the map